 Cooler and Freezer refrigeration systems that are installed outdoors require a winter kit.
 This kit provides a compressor cover, a crankcase heater to keep the oil in the compressor warm and operating properly in cold weather, and a fan cycle or head pressure control to keep the head pressure at the proper levels.

 Outdoor Coolers and Freezers need to have a rain roof installed to prevent water from leaking into the box.
 A rain roof can be made of a single membrane polyester polyvinyl, chloride roof system with connectors and a drip cap for the door, or it can be metal flashing that installs over the roof seam to prevent water from leaking into the box.

 WALK-IN COOLERS AND FREEZERS WITHOUT A FLOOR

-Walk in coolers and freezers sometime come without a floor.
-Special precautions need to be taken to eliminate future problems.
+Walk-in coolers and freezers sometimes come without a floor.
+Special precautions need to be taken to eliminate future problems that may occur.
 Walk-in coolers and freezers without a floor must be installed on a ground contact concrete floor.
-A cooler can be installed without insulating the floor and a thermal break under each wall panel but we recommend installing both.
+A cooler can be installed without insulating the floor and a thermal break under each wall panel, but we recommend installing both.
 A freezer must be installed on an insulated concrete floor and must include a thermal break under each wall panel.
-To see the recommended example of a concrete pad for a walk-in check out this cooler drawings pdf.
+To see the recommended example of a concrete pad for a walk-in, check out this cooler drawings pdf.

 An engineer or architect in your area will be required for the final design of your pad to meet local code approvals.
-If these precautions are taken you should have trouble free performance with you walk-in floor.
+If these precautions are taken, you should have a trouble-free performance with your walk-in floor.

 No matter what walk-in system you buy, one of the most important decisions is deciding which manufacturer to purchase from.
-There are many manufacturers of walk-in coolers and freezers.
-They all have their niche in the walk-in industry.
+There are many manufacturers of walk-in coolers and freezers, and they all have their niche in the walk-in industry.
 The amount of service they offer the end user varies.